zhfwen/twitter_mecfs/README.md

 Contains .csv files of the sentiment probabilities and classifications of all tweets from RoBERTa (2.1) or Bing Liu Lexicon (2.2).

 ## shap_figures/
-Contains all SHAP figures from 4.4.
+Contains all SHAP figures (and tables) from 4.4.

 ## shap_results/
 Contains all .pkl files of SHAP Explanation objects from each dataset chunk (from 4.2).
 After 4.3, a csv file will be generated, containing the SHAP values for all features from all tweets.
 This file will be approximately 10GB with ~90 million rows.